 First, make sure you include the right people in the close-out process.
 For example, during the building walk-through that includes the HVAC system, the building engineer or the person responsible for that equipment must be present.

-Second, consider use a building project as a catalyst to organize your own internal information.
+Second, consider the use of a building project as a catalyst to organize your own internal information.
 More and more companies are moving toward the use of software that is a facility-based information system.
 In other words, all necessary information can be accessed through software in order to manage the facility and its components.

 Third, since many of the certification procedures can be complicated and include a lot of technical detail, work with the contractor to video tape these segments, so you have an exact record of the instructions regarding specific equipment.
 These recordings will also be very valuable when training new employees.